 - Bus routes and frequencies are slowly contracting in the Republic.

-- The National Journey Planner app by Transport for Ireland is very useful for planning bus and train journeys.
+- The National Journey Planner app by Transport for Ireland is very useful for planning bus and train trips.

 The main bus services in Ireland: